Levy-Naibei/digital-vision/README.md

 ## TV Shows GraphQL Service

-This is the backend graphQL service that consumes the `TVMAZE` API.
+This is the backend graphQL API service that queries the `TVMAZE` REST API.

 ### Requirements

- This assumes you have Node.js and Mongo DB installed on your machine.
+ This assumes you have Node.js and have mongo atlas account or install mongodb in your machine.

 ### Getting Started